Self Organizing Nebulous Growths for Robust and Incremental Data Visualization: Conclusions and Future Work

 At last, throughout our manuscript, we discuss SONG as an unsupervised learning method.
-Another research direction is to incorporate known or partially known labels of data to enhance cluster quality and separation of clusters.
+Another research direction is to use SONG in semi-supervised learning incorporating known or partially known labels of data to enhance cluster quality and separation of clusters.